 The trick is finding the right balance between tightening the disc too tightly (no coffee can drip through), versus having the disc too loose (weak coffee, light brown water).

-Add the medium-coarse dark roast ground coffee to the coffee phin.
+Add the medium-coarse dark roast ground coffee to the coffee phin filter.

 How to serve

-You can serve Vietnamese coffee hot or cold.
+You can serve Vietnamese coffee iced or hot.